Selenium and Vitamin E: The Dynamic Duo All Horses Must Have For Proper Muscle Function and Suppleness

 If I had a dollar for every time I had the "selenium/vitamin E conversation" with horse owners, I would be a rich woman.
 This dynamic duo is not an optional or "nice to have" mineral/vitamin combo for horses.
-Many horse owners are not aware this duo is critical for normal muscle and cell functionality.
-Here's why.
+Many horse owners are not aware this duo in the correct amount is critical for normal muscle and cell function.
+Your horse will be stiff as a board without it!
+If they do not get the correct amount on a daily basis, you are literally wasting your time stretching, training, having proper saddle fit, getting your horse's feet done and seeing the vet.
+Here's why.....

 Selenium and vitamin E work in partnership to play the role of antioxidant aka "free radical neutralizer" and support the immune system.
 Oxidation is the process by which fats, carbohydrates and proteins are converted into carbon dioxide, water and the energy needed for the horse's body to function.
 However, as part of the normal oxidation process, a by-product called free radicals is created.
 If free radicals are not neutralized, they can damage and destroy the cell structures.